sshuvoo/stl-kit/CONTRIBUTING.md

 ---

-Thank you for contributing to the JavaScript STL!
+Thank you for contributing to **stl-kit**!
 Your efforts help improve the library for everyone.
-If you have any questions, feel free to reach out to the maintainers.
+If you have any questions, feel free to reach out to the maintainers via GitHub Discussions or Issues.